AWS Redshift Advanced

 • is a relational database engine that combines the speed and reliability of high-end commercial databases with the simplicity and cost-effectiveness of open source databases

-• is a managed services and handles time-consuming tasks such as provisioning, patching, backup, recovery, failure detection and repair
+• is a managed service and handles time-consuming tasks such as provisioning, patching, backup, recovery, failure detection and repair

 • is a proprietary technology from AWS (not open sourced)